Ordinary (film): Plot

 They search for the truck driver, but to no avail.
 Meanwhile, Anna finds Devan's bag with Iravi through Kalyani, who mistakes the bag to be his.
 Iravi's grief leads him to confess, taking the blame entirely to himself.
 He is arrested and the police does not take into consideration the story of the truck driver.
 Suku is left free of charge as Iravi confessed even to his part.
 Suku continues with the search and tracks him down.
 Iravi gets bail and both of them capture him.
 They learn that the crime was committed by Bhadran – Devan's best friend since childhood.

 Bhadran is the local handyman of the village and the shutter operator of the dam's reservoir.
 During his childhood, his father had committed suicide in the dam, for the grief of his wife eloping with someone.
 Bhadran had an eccentric odd character – aimless, unrelenting to act as per his wishes, lonely in his ways, but friendly with the village people.
 The villagers know him as a good fellow with a peculiar attitude.
 He had loved Anna since childhood, known to none – even to his best friend.
 He secretly admired her, even when she was engaged to Devan.
 On his visit, Devan called Bhadran, who came with the truck driver, to take him home.
-In a fit of rage, Bhadran turned violent to kill Devan, attacking him.
+In a fit of rage, Bhadran attacks Devan.
 But the sight of the bus foiled his plans.
 The bus, while not hitting him, could not save him as Devan was taken by the truck driver who is unknown to both of them.
 Bhadran along with the driver kill him, faking it as a suicide.
 Later, he pretends to be shocked by Devan's death and then turning violent at Iravi while he made his confession.

-Being a small village, the news quickly spreads.
 Bhadran tries to capture Anna and escape with her, but is cornered on top of the dam.
 He then holds Anna hostage to try to escape.
 With no way out and rejection from Anna (on learning about the facts), he jumps off the dam and commits suicide.
-In due course of time, Iravi is shown married to Kalyani, Anna got over Devan and is now married to Jose master.
+In time, Iravi is shown married to Kalyani, Anna got over Devan and is now married to Jose master.
 Suku and Iravi are now in different places.
 The end-credits shows them assigned together on a new common route.